tarrlab/DICOM/README.md

 ## ExpToolbox
-A random collection of routines written by Michael Tarr to work with [Psychtoolbox](psychtoolbox.org).
+A random collection of routines written by Michael Tarr (@mjtarr) to work with [Psychtoolbox](psychtoolbox.org).
 The key routine is readdata which makes reading in text files somewhat less painful.
 Now includes an improved readdata routine (v 1.3).

 (C) 2016 Tarrlab